Herman Hurmevaara

 Herman Hurmevaara (Russian Герман Вильгельмович Хурмеваара, German Vilgelmovich Khurmevaara; 19 February 1886 – 16 February 1938) was a Finnish Social Democratic Party of Finland Member of Parliament.
 He was born in Kiuruvesi, and served in the Parliament of Finland from 1917 to 1919.
 In the 1920s, he lived in Sweden.
 In 1930, he was exiled from Sweden, and with his family he moved to the Soviet Union.
 During the Great Purge, Hurmevaara was arrested on charges of espionage and imprisoned on December 23, 1937.
 He was later sentenced to death and executed by firing squad in Petrozavodsk.
 After the death of Joseph Stalin, he was rehabilitated in 1956.

+Youth and the Civil War

+Born in Kalliokylä in Kiuruvesi, Herman Hurmevaara's parents were farmhand Abram Vilhelm Pietikäinen (1837-1889) and Saara Kokkonen (1846-1914).
+After attending public school, he worked as a bricklayer in Oulu from 1900 to 1902 and in Helsinki from 1902.

+During the Great Strike, Hurmevaara belonged to the Helsinki red guard company that guarded the railway station.
+In the years 1906-1909, he worked as a traveling speaker of the Social Democratic Party and since 1910 as the district secretary and housekeeper of the Social Democratic District of Uusimaa.
+Hurmevaara was also a member of Helsinki's social democratic municipal committee.

+After the February revolution, in the summer of 1917, the banking council of the parliament elected Hurmevaara as the deputy auditor of the Bank of Finland.
+In the parliamentary elections of the same autumn, he was elected as a Member of Parliament.
+After the start of the Finnish Civil War, Hurmevaara became a member of the Communist Party of Finland or SKP.
+He was appointed to a position corresponding to the governor of Uusimaa county, in addition to serving in the financial affairs department of the people's delegation in the early days of February.
+After the people's delegation withdrew to Vyborg at the beginning of April, Hurmevaara was elected to the committee sent to St. Petersburg, which took care of the evacuation of the Reds fleeing to Soviet Russia.